 Fatal Bike Accidents

 Death is a possible result of a bike accident.
 When cars are involved, accidents involve high speeds and hard surfaces.
 Fatal bike accidents become wrongful death suits if negligence can be proven.
 That allows the aggrieved family to seek damages for the loss of their loved one.
-A bike accident shouldn’t deprive a family; Hinkle Law Offices is ready to help mitigate that loss with action.
+A bike accident shouldn’t deprive a family; Hinkle Law Offices, LLC. is ready to help mitigate that loss with action.

 If you or a loved one has been involved in any type of bike accident, we can offer a free consultation to determine the strength of your case.
 Contact us today and ensure that you get the compensation you deserve.